network-flows/Lonestar-Mod-Guide/docs/Translation_EN.md

 LanguageCommon/<LanguageID>;"<LanguageDisplayName>"
 ```

 The above line tells Lonestar to add that language to the language selection dropdown.
-Where `<LanguageID>` should be identical to the directory name you just created. **Run Lonestar** and the new language is found in the settings screen.
+Where `<LanguageID>` should be identical to the directory name you just created. **Run Lonestar** and the new language should appear in the settings screen.

 ![Translation1](../images/Translation1.png)

-After running the game, Lonestar creates a directory named `TranslationAutoComplete` in the `Mods/Dev` directory, which contains lists of missing translation texts.
+After running the game, Lonestar creates a directory named `TranslationAutoComplete` in `Mods/Dev`, which contains lists of missing translation texts.
 The next step is to translate the texts from English to your new language and **add them to your `.csv` files**.
 (Modifying files in `TranslationAutoComplete` has no effect.
 They will refresh every time you launch the game.)

 It's OK if you don't fully implement your language, but it's recommended to do so.
 Since any untranslated text will fallback to English during runtime.